First Secession: History

 In December 1733 they constituted themselves into a new presbytery.
 In 1734 they published their first testimony, with a statement of the grounds of their secession, which made prominent reference to the doctrinal laxity of previous General Assemblies.
 In 1736 they proceeded to exercise judicial powers as a church court, published a judicial testimony, and began to organize churches in various parts of the country.
 Having been joined by four other ministers, including the well-known Ralph Erskine, they appointed Wilson Professor of Divinity.
 For these acts proceedings were again instituted against them in the General Assembly, and they were in 1740 all deposed and ordered to be ejected from their churches.
-Meanwhile, the membership of their 'Associate Presbytery' steadily increased, until in 1745 there were forty-five congregations, and it was reconstituted into an 'Associate Synod'.
+Meanwhile, the membership of their 'Associate Presbytery' increased, until in 1745 there were forty-five congregations, and it was reconstituted into an 'Associate Synod'.

 In 1747 the Secession Church split following introduction of the Oath of Burghers, creating the Burghers and Anti-Burghers.
 In towns where the split occurred the churches were known as the Burgher Church and Anti-Burgher Church.
 In towns without such a split it continued to be known as simply the Secession Church.

 A Second Secession from the Church of Scotland occurred in 1761, with Thomas Gillespie and others.
 This was called the Presbytery of Relief or more usually simply the Relief Church.

 In 1847, this denomination united with the United Secession Church (formed in 1820 from the union of the New Licht Burghers and New Licht Anti-Burghers) to form the United Presbyterian Church.